hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 +message NftOwnedInfo {
 +    TokenID tokenId = 1; // The ID of the token
 +    uint serialNumber = 2; // The serial number of the NFT
-+    string memo = 3; // Represents the unique metadata for a given NFT instance
-+    Timestamp creationTime = 4; // The effective consensus timestamp at which the NFT was minted +}
++    Timestamp creationTime = 3; // The effective consensus timestamp at which the NFT was minted
++    string memo = 4; // Represents the unique metadata for a given NFT instance +}

 +message GetAccountNftInfoResponse {
 +    ResponseHeader header = 1; // Standard response from node to client, including the requested fields: cost, or state proof, or both, or neither
 +    AccountID accountId = 2; // The Account that this record is for
-+    repeated NftOwnedInfo nfts = 3; // List nfts associated to the account
++    repeated NftOwnedInfo nfts = 3; // List of NFTs associated to the account +}
-+}
 ```